uc-cdis/docs-gen3/README.md

 ### Install MkDocs

-Please follow instructions found [here](https://www.mkdocs.org/user-guide/installation/) to install MkDocs.
+Please follow instructions found [here](https://www.mkdocs.org/user-guide/installation/) to install MkDocs on your local machine.

 ### Clone docs-gen3 repo locally

 Clone the current `main` branch of the docs-gen3 repo.
-Create a new branch and give it an informative title.
+Create a new branch.
 Make your changes and commit to your branch.
-Follow naming conventions described in the [code contribution section of the docs](https://github.com/uc-cdis/docs-gen3/blob/Update-to-readme/docs/gen3-resources/developer-guide/contribute.md#naming-conventions).
+Follow naming conventions for branches and commits described in the [code contribution section of the docs](https://github.com/uc-cdis/docs-gen3/blob/Update-to-readme/docs/gen3-resources/developer-guide/contribute.md#naming-conventions).

 ### Serve docs repo using MkDocs to verify changes

 Display your changes locally by serving the site using the command `mkdocs serve`.
-Make any changes necessary to make sure your new documentation renders correctly.
+Make any changes necessary so your new documentation renders correctly.

 ### Submit your PR